postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 ## Parsing C# code

 Sometimes it is easier to generate the run-time code as a simple text instead of using a complex meta API.
-If you want to use C# code represented as a `string` in your code, use the <xref:Metalamase.Framework.Code.SyntaxBuilders.ExpressionFactory.Parse*?text=ExpressionFactory.Parse> method.
+If you want to use C# code represented as a `string` in your code, use the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.Parse*?text=ExpressionFactory.Parse> method.
 This method returns an <xref:Metalama.Framework.Code.IExpression>, which is a compile-time object that you can use anywhere in compile-time code.
 The <xref:Metalama.Framework.Code.IExpression> interface exposes the run-time expression in the <xref:Metalama.Framework.Code.IExpression.Value> property.

 >[!NOTE]